linux-system-roles/linux-system-roles.github.io/documentation/role-requirements.md

 `ansible-galaxy install -vv -r meta/collection-requirements.yml`
 ```
 We will have to update any existing wording to be more generic like the above.

+Collections required at test-time will be specified in
+`tests/collection-requirements.yml`.
+Users will typically not need to know
+about this, but developers can use this with tox-lsr, the CI system, etc.

 # Collections